mhackersu/mhackersu/README.md

 #### Philosophy

 - Writing idempotent and idomatic code
-- Rapidly-producing automation code for rapid remediation
+- Rapidly producing remediation automation code
-- OOP & Design Pattern Mastery
+- OOP & Design Patterns
+- 99 Bottles of Ruby
 - Programming is about learning

-#### Personal
+#### Personal Interests

 - Experimenting with CloudFlare Workers and Pages
 - Using Next.js and Vercel in personal projects